micaklus/Scoreboard/README.md

 ## Usage

-Call 4 methods
+Is described in documentation folder

 ## Steps in solving problem
-1. Create multi module project
+1. Create multi-module project
 2. Write assumptions
 3. Generate fail tests for all assumptions
 4. Run all test first time (all fails)
 5. Written all tests and running them successfully
-6.
+6. Threading tests and fixing
+7. Documentation comments for usable methods and classes